-Extensions are granted automatically if a bidder who is eligible to make bidsa submission in the round, and has extension rights left, does not submitmake its bid formsubmission before the scheduled end of the round.

-Therefore, a bidder who does not want to submit any bids or decisions in a round (e.g. a bidder who wants to reduce its demand to zero mustin the lot assignment stage) and wishes to avoid using an extension needs to explicitly place a clocksubmit an empty form (e.g. submit a form with a bid of zero lots, for all lot categories), as opposed to not placing a clock bid, to avoid activating a round extensionmaking a submission.
+Extensions are granted automatically if a bidder who is eligible to make bids in the round, and has extension rights left, does not submit its bid form before the scheduled end of the round.
+Therefore, a bidder who wants to reduce its demand to zero must explicitly place a clock bid of zero lots, as opposed to not placing a clock bid, to avoid activating a round extension.